yl-miao/vless-ansible/README.md

 path: /your_path_here
 local_port: your_local_port_here
 ```

-remember to configure the firewall to block the local_port on the target machine.
+(remember to configure the firewall to block the local_port on the target machine.)

 ### 6. Configure DNS, diable CDN, run the playbook on the [host machine], and turn on the CDN if you want.

-Then, you can connect using the address (example_vless1.example.com), port (443), uuid (configured in the playbook) and path (configured in the playbook) to connect to your vless server.
+Then, you can connect to your vless server using the address (example_vless1.example.com), port (443), uuid (configured in the playbook) and path (configured in the playbook).

 We use Caddy 2 as the web server, it will automatically renew TLS certificates.

+[Warning]
+Right now this only supports [target machines] of Debian/Ubuntu/Raspbian.
+Any firewall rules will be disabled on the [target machine] after performing this Ansible Playbook.